Alexander Ovechkin: Washington Capitals (2005–present)

-2005–2012
+Early years (2005–2007)

 Two days after signing, the lockout ended with a new CBA.
-Ovechkin played his first game with the Capitals on 5 October 2005, scoring two goals against goalie Pascal Leclaire in a 3–2 victory over the Columbus Blue Jackets.
+Ovechkin played his first game with the Capitals in the 2005–06 season opener on 5 October 2005, scoring two goals against goalie Pascal Leclaire in a 3–2 victory over the Columbus Blue Jackets.
 On 13 January 2006, in Anaheim, Ovechkin scored his first career hat trick against Jean-Sébastien Giguère of the Mighty Ducks of Anaheim to help Washington win the game.
-Three days later, on 16 January, he scored a goal that veteran hockey reporter Bill Clement called "one of the greatest goals of all time."
+Three days later, on 16 January, he scored a goal that veteran hockey commentator Bill Clement called "one of the greatest goals of all time."
 Knocked down by Phoenix Coyotes defenseman Paul Mara and sliding on his back facing away from the net, Ovechkin was able to hook the puck with one hand on his stick and slide it into the net past goalie Brian Boucher for his second goal of the night.
 It became referred to as "The Goal."
-Auston Matthews, a future Toronto Maple Leafs first overall selection, was in attendance during the game; he said in an interview during the 2016–17 season that it was the best goal he ever saw live.
+Auston Matthews, a future Toronto Maple Leafs first overall selection, was in attendance during the game; he said in an interview in November 2016, shortly into the 2016–17 season that it was the best goal he ever saw live.
 On 1 February, Ovechkin was named NHL Rookie of the Month for January 2006 as well as being named Offensive Player of the Month, becoming only the third player in NHL history to earn both honors simultaneously.
 Ovechkin finished the 2005–06 season leading all NHL rookies in goals, points, power play goals and shots.
-He finished third overall in the NHL in scoring with 106 points and tied for third in goals with 52.
+He finished third overall in the NHL in scoring with 106 points and tied for third in goals with 52 and 54 assists.
 His 425 shots led the league, set an NHL rookie record, and was the fourth-highest total in NHL history.
 Ovechkin's point total was the second-best in Washington Capitals history and his goals total tied for third in franchise history.
 He was also named to the NHL first All-Star team, the first rookie to receive the honor in 15 years.
 After the season ended, Ovechkin received the Calder Memorial Trophy, awarded to the NHL's best rookie.
+He was also a finalist in his rookie season for the Lester B. Pearson Award, which ultimately went to New York Rangers winger Jaromír Jágr.
+EA Sports made him one of the cover athletes for NHL 07.